Did you know young people volunteering in certain environments require a work permit from the local authority?

 Work permits are free and the application process is not complicated.
 There is a short work permit application form, which asks for information you will already have about the young person.
 Permits need to be applied for within seven days of the young person starting volunteering.
 You can ask them to bring their completed form on their first day.

 If you already have young people volunteering with you, who you think may require a permit, then please complete an application form as soon as possible.

 What happens if a young person does not have a work permit?

-If a young person does not have a work permit, where one is required, then the young person may not be covered by the organisation's employers' liability insurance.
+A young person may not be covered by the employers' liability insurance if they don't have the required work permit.
 Therefore, it is important to make sure young people have a permit where necessary.